 What’s margin investing?

-The margin investing feature allows you to borrow money from Robinhood and leverage your holdings to purchase securities.
-This gives you access to additional buying power based on the value of certain securities in your brokerage account.
+Margin investing enables you to borrow money from Robinhood and leverage your holdings to purchase securities.
+This gives you access to additional buying power based on the value of certain securities in your investing account.
 Margin investing can provide flexibility with your cash: if you see an opportunity in the market and want to invest more, you may be able to invest right away without needing to make a deposit from your bank.

-Unlike Instant Deposits, which you start with by default, margin investing access is not automatic—you have to apply and will only have access if you meet eligibility requirements.
+Unlike Instant Deposits, margin investing access isn’t automatic—you have to apply and will only have access if you meet eligibility requirements.

 Let’s say you deposit $5,000 in cash and borrow $5,000 on margin to buy 100 shares of a stock for $100 per share—for a total of $10,000.